marbetschar/marco.betschart.name/blog/the-foundations-of-my-personal-knowledge-management-system.md

 _My Zettelkasten is powered by [Zettlr](https://www.zettlr.com/)_

+[The Zettelkasten Method](../areas/knowledge-management/zettelkasten.md) is the centerpiece of my Personal Knowledge Management System.
-[The Zettelkasten Method](../areas/knowledge-management/zettelkasten.md) allows me to keep notes usefull over time.
-It is a note-taking system, which grows organically in a way which is similar to the way we tick: In an entangled web of thoughts.
-This method allows me to store my thoughts as well as discover new connections between them.
-Therefore the Zettelkasten method is the centerpiece of my Personal Knowledge Management System.
+It ensures my notes stay useful over time.
+The method is a note-taking system, which grows organically in a way similar to how we think:
+In an entangled web of knowledge.
+This allows me to store my thoughts and discover new connections between them.

 ## 3. Reference Archive

 _My reference archive is powered by [Zotero](https://www.zotero.org/)_

 The world of knowledge is constantly changing: Websites disappear, books may no longer be accessible.
-Therefore it is wise to store the reference material somewhere near.
-This is important to ensure we can revisit it in the future.
-In order to do so, you can use any Reference Manager:
-They allow you to store a local snapshot of a website or archiving entire books.
+Therefore it is wise to store the reference material somewhere safe, so we can revisit it in the future.
+This is where a Reference Manager comes into play: It allows you to store a local snapshot of a website or archiving entire books in an organized way.
+Therefore a Reference Manager becomes your own, personal library.